Orchestrate the integration of the collected answers into your ecosystem thanks to Webhooks!

 Technical information: MyFeelBack Webhooks are based on a REST API, in JSON data format.

 Within your MyFeelBack account, you can use Webhooks we've created in a few clicks, or design your own Webhooks!

 To do this, simply provide a receiving URL address (to which notifications will be sent) and select the information you wish to receive.

 Go to the Settings menu, then Integrations, click Available Applications.

 In this menu you find the Applications dedicated to Mapping, so that your tools can automatically be enriched (CRM, your marketing tools, emailing solutions,...).

 At the bottom of the list you have Access to Webhook templates.

-- Webhook Slack "Post a message in a dedicated channel",
+- Slack, to post a message in a dedicated channel.

 1/ Example of the Webhook Slack configuration "Post a message in a dedicated channel".

 Choose which Webhook template to use, then click Integrate